Updated: Feb 5

 GOD designed us to be intimate with him above all and in turn with his people.
 Intimacy is the foundation for love.
 The scriptures tell us that we were created in his image, meaning, we were created with the same desire and capacity for intimacy.
 In fact, this is evident in the Father, Son and the Holy Spirit being so intimate that they are one!

 Because of this desire, that intimacy between spouses is a driving force in marriage.
 We desire it so much, however, the biggest issue lies in how we perceive and interpret intimacy.
 While we are no counselors, many counselors confirm that most men view and define intimacy as sex, while most women view and define intimacy as the quality of time spent together.
 Marissa and I can definitely attest to this based on our experience.
 Husbands view intimacy as a time where they can connect with their wives at a very intimate sexual level.
 Wives, on the other hand, look at intimacy as everything else…except sex!
-Romantic dinners, long walks on the beach, a get-away weekend, all seem to describe what most wives view as a way to intimately connect with their spouse.
+Romantic dinners, holding hands, sharing thoughts and feelings, or a get-away weekend, all seem to describe what most wives view as a way to intimately connect with their spouse.

 It is no surprise that GOD’s design for us to experience intimacy in our marriages encompasses both husbands’ and wives’ views and even more.
 We were introduced to the “into-me-see” breakdown of intimacy in May at the Marriage University Retreat hosted by Reid Temple AME.
 As mentioned in the introduction, total intimacy involves three dimensions, emotional, spiritual and physical.